 A key resilience skill that we talk about in our resilience training programmes is mindfulness.
-Mindfulness has been successfully used by people the world over to manage stress and anxiety, so we thought it would be good to discuss how this approach can help you to cope with difficult thoughts and emotions associated with the current Covid-19 pandemic.
+Mindfulness has been successfully used by people the world over to manage stress and anxiety, so we thought it would be good to discuss how this approach can help you to start living mindfully.

 What is mindfulness?

 Mindfulness is a set of powerful meditation practices that can easily be learned and incorporated into your daily life to help you manage difficult emotions and build the courage to face challenges.

 It is a practice that is drawn from Zen Buddhist and Tibetan meditation techniques aimed at calming the mind and transforming how you relate to your thoughts, feelings, and behaviour.

 Mindfulness was brought to western psychology in the 1970s by a psychologist called Jon Kabat-Zinn who saw its potential for helping people suffering from chronic pain.
 Since then it has been used with many different groups of people and to support treatment for various forms of psychological stress and distress.

 Mindfulness practice involves purposely bringing our attention to our experiences in the present moment without judgement.
 In so doing we allow all past, present and future moments to arise and cease in our minds, and learn to see them as momentary impressions and mental phenomena which appear and then disappear.